losandes/supposed/README.md

 * **match description**: run only tests whose descriptions/behaviors match the regular expression
 * **match file name**: run only tests whose file names match the regular expression (only used with runner)
 * **no-color**: display all output in black + white
+* **report-order**: Some reporters print test outcomes in a non-deterministic order because tests run concurrently.
+You can override this by setting the order to "deterministic"
 * **time-units**: the units to use for event timestamps (`s|ms|us|ns`) (default is `us`)

 > NOTE that timestamps use numeric representations of hrtime in nodejs, and performance.now in the browser.
 Changing the time-unit doesn't necessarily change the reporter output - it sets the units that are used for event times.